firebase/flutterfire/packages/cloud_firestore_odm/README.md

 #### Optimizing rebuilds

 Through `FirestoreBuilder`, it is possible to optionally optimize widget rebuilds, using the `select` method on a reference.
-The basic idea is: rather than listening to the entire snapshot, `select` allows us to listen to only a part of the snapshot.
+The basic idea is; rather than listening to the entire snapshot, `select` allows us to listen to only a part of the snapshot.

 For example, if we have a document that returns a `Person` instance, we could voluntarily only listen to that